2020 FFA Cup preliminary rounds: Fourth round

 In Tasmania, the Lakoseljac Cup recommenced in July, after the cancellation of the overall FFA Cup competition.
 In the Northern Territory a draw was made, but no matches were played.

-Fifth round
+Fifth and subsequent rounds

 The Lakoseljac Cup competition continued in Tasmania, which was the only member federation still running a cup competition that had been part of the FFA Cup preliminary rounds.
 The match between South Hobart and Kingborough Lions United (originally won 3–2 by South Hobart) had to be replayed after an administrative team-sheet breach.

 Sixth round

 Seventh round

-The only match played in this round was the grand final of the Lakoseljac Cup competition in Tasmania.
+The only match played in this round was the Grand Final of the Lakoseljac Cup competition in Tasmania.